Secure Coding Practices and Automated Assessment Tools

 TimeSunday, November 11th8:30am - 12pm

-DescriptionHigh performance computing increasingly involves the development and deployment of network and cloud services to access resources for computation, communication, data, and analytics.
+DescriptionHigh performance computing increasingly involves the development and deployment of services to access resources for computation, communication, data, and analytics.
 Unique to the HPC field is the large amount of software that we develop to drive these services.
 These services must assure data integrity and availability, while providing access to a global scientific and engineering community.

 Securing your network is not enough.
 Every service that you deploy is a window into your data center from the outside world, and a window that could be exploited by an attacker.